ngtvspc/femto8/README.md

  three={'hi', 'hello'}
  four=4,
 }

-debug..print(nested_structure, 2) -- pretty prints nested_structure with an indent of two spaces
+-- pretty prints nested_structure with an indent of two spaces debug..print(nested_structure, 2)
-debug..print(nested_structure, 0) -- pretty prints nested_structure with no spaces, should be copy-pastable directly to pico8 console
+-- pretty prints nested_structure with no spaces
+-- should be copy-pastable directly to pico8 console debug..print(nested_structure, 0)
 ```